 Stop Managing Projects and Start Shipping AI Systems

+A freelance AI developer executes a defined task, often requiring significant oversight.
+An AI automation agency provides project management but may use junior or offshore developers.
 The difference is who owns the outcome.
 Freelancers require you to be the project manager.
 Agencies add layers of communication between you and the builder.
-Syntora is the third option: a single, senior engineer who scopes the project, writes the code, and maintains the system.
-This done-for-you model is for businesses that need a production system built, not just a task completed.
+Syntora offers a distinct approach: a single, senior engineer who scopes the project, writes the production code, and maintains the system.
+This model is for businesses that need a custom production system built and maintained, not just a task completed.

 What Problem Does This Solve?